 There was this jacket that I really liked, and my wife wanted to get it for me for my birthday.
 A few weeks before my birthday, a 20% coupon arrived in the mail for a store that had the jacket in stock.
 After 25+ years of marriage, bargains win out over surprises, so off we went to buy the jacket as an early gift.
 Cutting right to the punchline, she got to the register (with jacket in hand) only to learn that the coupon didn’t apply to this specific brand.
 Cue the shock, anger, and half-whispered profanities as she storms out of the store.
 And the ride home was no better – especially when I tried to explain to her the technical reasoning behind all of this.
 She didn’t seem to appreciate it at the time, so maybe you will…

 When you go into a retail store, what you’re actually experiencing is a supplier relationship between the manufacturers of products and the retail store itself.
 That is, manufacturers sell their products to retailers, and then those retailers resell those products to consumers.
-Depending on the size of the manufacturers and retailers involved, there could also be wholesalers in the middle of that chain, but, for the purpose of simplicity, we’ll just assume that retailers are purchasing directly from manufacturers (as is often the case with many of the larger retailers and larger manufacturers that we all know and love).
-There are, as you can imagine, many different ways that these relationships can be set up, but most are governed by this simple buy-sell relationship.
+Depending on the size of the manufacturers and retailers involved, there could also be wholesalers and/or distributors in the middle of that chain.
+However, for the purpose of simplicity, let’s just talk about the basic buy-sell relationship that ultimately exists between manufacturers and retailers.

 When one party buys an item from another party, the buying party generally has the right to resell that item at whatever price it chooses.
 In a retail environment, this translates into manufacturers having no real control over the prices that retailers set for their products.
 Because the retailers are buying in bulk and also providing a valuable service to the manufacturers, they are generally able to buy products at prices that are far below what those manufacturers want their consumers to pay.
 But, technically, there is nothing to prevent a retailer from turning around and selling those products to consumers at whatever prices they choose.
-So, to dissuade retailers from passing along their heavily discounted prices into the marketplace, manufacturers will typically implement pricing policies with their retailers to help maintain some level of control.
+So, to dissuade retailers from passing along their heavily discounted prices into the marketplace, manufacturers will typically provide some type of guidance to their retailers to help maintain some level of influence over their ultimate market pricing.

 Now, before we go on, you might ask yourself why manufacturers would care about such things.
 I mean, they already made their money by selling their products to the retailers, right?
 So why should it matter what prices the retailers sell those products for?
 Well, there are actually many reasons why manufacturers would care, but some of the top candidates include: